KUSI-TV: Newscasts

-After considering the possibility in 1984 when it advertised positions for a news director and anchors, KUSI became active in the local television news race when it launched its news department with the introduction of an hour-long 10:00 p.m. newscast on September 26, 1990; it launched without fanfare, deemed ready for air after days of rehearsals.
-Originally anchored by veteran television anchors Roger Grimsby and George Reading, it was the first television station in San Diego to begin producing local newscasts since XETV's original news department folded in 1972, after it lost the ABC affiliation to KCST-TV.
+After considering the possibility in 1984 when it advertised positions for a news director and anchors, KUSI became active in the local television news race with the introduction of an hour-long 10 p.m. newscast on September 26, 1990; it launched without fanfare, deemed ready for air after days of rehearsals.
+Originally anchored by veteran television anchors Roger Grimsby and George Reading, it was the first television station in San Diego to begin producing local newscasts since XETV canceled an independently produced 10 p.m. newscast in 1980.
 Grimsby resigned in 1991 after he felt the station's news format was becoming too typical.
-On January 5, 1994, the station debuted a two-hour weekday morning newscast from 6:00 to 9:00 a.m.
+On January 5, 1994, the station debuted a three-hour weekday morning newscast from 6 to 9 a.m.
 Originally anchored by Laura Buxton and Tom Blair (who was later replaced by Stan Miller), it gradually became a competitor to the national morning newscasts.
 In 1995, McKinnon contemplated giving the station an extended prime time newscast, not unlike KCAL-TV in Los Angeles.

 The station is known for its series of civic and consumer watchdog reports during its evening newscasts called The Turko Files, helmed by investigative reporter Michael Turko (who regularly utters the line "It Ain't Right" during the segments).
 From 1994 to 2014, John Coleman, a longtime Chicago weatherman and co-founder of The Weather Channel, served as KUSI's chief meteorologist, appearing on its evening newscasts.
 During his tenure at the station, Coleman was known for his trademark drawn-out pronunciation of the station's call letters ("K-uuuuuuuuuuu-S-I") and providing his own lively presentation during the forecast segments.
 He also was criticized in his later years for his vocal stance as a denier of climate change, which had led to two TV specials on the topic and presentations across the United States.
 Coleman retired from broadcasting in April 2014 after a 61-year career.